-For various levels of noise, we first pre-calculate the value of $N$ and conduct inference.
-Since we can traverse through the perception-distortion curve~\cite{8578750,NEURIPS2019_6c29793a}, we present two variants of our method and at least one of them achieves SOTA results compared to previous methods in both distortion-based and perceptual metrics.
-The first variant, named "DMID-d", achieves the least distortion and satisfactory perceptual quality.
-The second variant, named "DMID-p", achieves the best perceptual quality and tolerable distortion.
+Since our method can traverse through the perception-distortion curve~\cite{8578750,NEURIPS2019_6c29793a}, we present two variants of our method.
+The first variant, named “DMID-d”, achieves the least distortion and satisfactory perceptual quality.
+The second variant, named “DMID-p”, achieves the best perceptual quality and tolerable distortion.
 To achieve this, we need to determine the number of sampling times (referred to $S_t$) in an inference process and how many times will we repeat and get an average (referred to $R_t$).
-To ensure fairness, we set the full sampling times to be 1000 following \cite{ho2020denoising,lugmayr2022repaint}, that is $S_t*R_t=1000$ for the first variant.
+For the first variant, we set the full sampling times $S_t*R_t$ to be 1000 following \cite{ho2020denoising,lugmayr2022repaint} to ensure fairness.
 For the second variant, we set $R_t=1$ and the value of $S_t$ varies from 2 to 200 for different datasets and various noise levels.
-As described in Section \ref{sec:strategy}, increasing the number of sampling times $S_t$ and the repetition times $R_t$ will reduce distortion while conversely improving perceptual performance.
+As described in Section \ref{sec:ensembling}, decreasing the number of sampling times $S_t$ and increasing the number of repetition times $R_t$ will reduce distortion while conversely improving perceptual quality.
 This is why we introduced the two variations.
 Further explanations can be found in Section \ref{sec:ablation_study}.